lir.data_strategies package

 K-fold cross-validation by source id.

-This data strategy uses the source_ids attribute and distributes the sources over k different subsets.
 Each of the subsets will be offered once as the test set, using the others as the training set.
 Each source is assigned to exactly one of the subsets, and no sources will have instances that appear in more than one.

 In an experiment setup file, the data strategy can be referenced as: